TDCrow/RepData_PeerAssessment1/PA1_template.md

 data_noNA_weekdays <- with(data_noNA, tapply(steps, list(interval, weekdays), mean))
 ```

-2. Make a panel plot containing a time series plot (i.e. \color{red}{\verb|type = "l"|}type="l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+2. Make a panel plot containing a time series plot (i.e. type="l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r
 par(mfrow = c(2,1), mar = c(4,4,2,1))